rocky-linux/documentation/docs/labs/security/lab9-cryptography.md

 With that said - the perhaps not to so obvious has to be stated:

-To communicate with other people using a public-key based cryptosystem - you must exchange public keys.
+You must exchange public keys to communicate with other people using a public-key-based cryptosystem..

-Or at least make your public key available in any publicly accessible place (Bill-boards, web pages, key servers, radio, T.V, SPAMMING via e-mail ..etc ….. )
+Or at least make your public key available in any publicly accessible place (Bill-boards, web pages, key servers, radio, T.V, SPAMMING via e-mail ..etc)

 To export your public keys